ajie-eriksholm/Eardrum-segmentation/README.md

-# Eardrum Detection and Segmentation Pipeline
+# Eardrum Detection and High-Resolution Ear Extraction Pipeline

 ## Table of Contents

-- [introduction
+- #introduction
   - #purpose
   - #input-requirements
   - #eardrum-anatomy
 - #pre-processing
   - #overview
   - #head-localization-and-cropping
   - #reference-frame-construction
   - #landmark-detection
   - #frankfort-plane-alignment
-  - [Ear Region Cropping](#ear-region-y Normalization](#intensity-normalizatione
+  - #ear-region-cropping
+  - #intensity-normalization
+- #output-files
+- #usage

+---

-# 1. Introduction
+# Introduction

-## 1.1 Purpose
+## Purpose

-This repository contains a fully automated high-resolution preprocessing pipeline for detecting the tympanic membrane (eardrum) in head CT scans and extracting standardized ear-centered volumes for downstream analysis and segmentation tasks.
+This repository contains a fully automated high-resolution preprocessing pipeline for detecting the tympanic membrane (eardrum) in head CT scans and extracting standardized ear-centered volumes for downstream segmentation and anatomical analysis tasks.

 The pipeline combines and extends the functionality of the original preprocessing workflow: